OpenFn/project/.github/ISSUE_TEMPLATE/feature-request.md

 ## The specific request, in as few words as possible

-A clear and concise description of what you want to happen.
+A clear and concise summary of what you want to happen.
 Things to include as needed:

 - Workflow Diagram: [Link to workflow diagram]